 The Statue of the Three Geese

-Also, in the Place del Marché-aux-oies, there is another mansion.
+Also, in the Place de Marché-aux-oies, there is another mansion.
 This mansion takes its name from the great family of the ancient nobility, natural of Quercy.

-It is composed of two buildings and a double turret to affirm the nobility’s symbol (in case there had been any doubts…)
+It comprises two buildings and a double turret to affirm the nobility’s symbol (in case there had been any doubts…)

 Plamon Mansion (Hotel Plamon)